 In the first few days after the procedure, your skin will be very red.
 There will likely be some oozing of blood-tinged fluid.
 You will have some swelling, which goes down quite a bit by the third or fourth day.
 Your new skin will have a reddish/pink quality, which fades over the next several weeks.
 Post-procedure discomfort is usually minor.
 Ointment (usually Aquafor) is applied liberally for the first 6-7 days to protect the new skin, then moisturizers with sun block are used.
 Makeup can usually be resumed after 7 – 9 days.

 Frequently Asked Questions

 What are the benefits?

 Lasers provide a level of control that is difficult to achieve with other treatments.
-With lasers your doctor can immediately visualize the effect of the treatment.
+With lasers, your doctor can immediately visualize the effect of the treatment.
 Laser resurfacing is more predictable than other forms of treatment.
-Shorter recovery time than traditional treatments are often noted with most of our patients able to apply makeup at the time of their 1 week follow up visit.
+Shorter recovery time than traditional treatments are often noted, with most of our patients able to apply makeup at the time of their one-week follow up visit.

 What type of anesthesia is required?